 Rule 1057.
 When cargo-handling equipment which is intended to be used on the vessel is hoisted, it shall be hoisted as per the manufacturer's recommendations.
-Any other method of hoisting shall be proof-load tested.
+Any other method of hoisting shall be tested and certified.
+The employer shall have certificates of testing available for the union's review.

 Rule 1058.
-Prior to June 30, 1993, and every four years thereafter, all container spreader beams shall be proofload tested.
+Prior to June 30, 1993 and every four years thereafter, all container crane spreader beams shall be proof load tested and certified in accordance with applicable state and or federal OSHA regulations.
+The employer shall have certificates of testing available for the union's review.